-(1) The CMA is required to:

-(a) Participate in at least eight hours of medication related continuing education in the 24 months immediately prior to expiration of certificate and to submit documentation of attendance with the application for Renewal of CMA Certification.

-(A) The following are acceptable methods of meeting the medication aide continuing education requirement:

-(i) Facility based classes dealing with the medications used at that facility;

-(ii) Medication classes taught by a licensed nurse, pharmacist or representative of a pharmaceutical company;

-(iii) Repeating classes offered for medication aide students;

-(iv) Video material when used as part of a presentation by an instructor;

-(v) Infection control classes when the content is medication related;

-(vi) Noninjectable medication related continuing education in recognized nursing journals; or

-(vii) Individual tutoring sessions by a nurse or pharmacist.

-(B) The following are not acceptable toward meeting the medication aide continuing education requirement:

-(i) TV programs;

-(ii) Reading articles in non-nursing magazines;

-(iii) CPR classes;

-(iv) Classes dealing with injectable medications or IV medications; or

-(v) Job orientation.

-(C) A CMA who is enrolled in a basic nursing education program has satisfied the requirement for medication related continuing education.

-(b) Perform at least 400 hours of authorized medication aide duties under supervision or monitoring by a nurse in the 24 months immediately prior to expiration of certification.

-(c) Affirm and document paid employment as a CMA under supervision or monitoring by a nurse and completion of continuing education.

-(d) For a CMA who has been certified less than two years:

-(A) The continuing education requirement will be prorated; and

-(B) The paid employment requirement is waived.
+- (1) The CMA is required to: - (a) Participate in at least eight hours of medication related continuing education in the 24 months immediately prior to expiration of certificate and to submit documentation of attendance with the application for Renewal of CMA Certification. - (A) The following are acceptable methods of meeting the medication aide continuing education requirement: - (i) Facility-based classes dealing with the medications used at that facility; - (ii) Medication classes taught by a licensed nurse, pharmacist or representative of a pharmaceutical company; - (iii) Repeating classes offered for medication aide students; - (iv) Video material when used as part of a presentation by an instructor; - (v) Infection control classes when the content is medication related: - (vi) Noninjectable medication related continuing education in recognized nursing journals; or - (vii) Individual tutoring sessions by a nurse or pharmacist. - (B) The following are not acceptable toward meeting the medication aide continuing education requirement: - (i) TV programs; - (ii) Reading articles in non-nursing magazines; - (iii) CPR classes; - (iv) Classes dealing with injectable medications or IV medications; or - (v) Job orientation. - (C) A CMA who is enrolled in a basic nursing education program has satisfied the requirement for medication-related continuing education. - (b) Perform at least 400 hours of authorized medication aide duties under supervision or monitoring by a nurse in the 24 months immediately prior to expiration of certification. - (c) Affirm and document paid employment as a CMA under supervision or monitoring by a nurse and completion of continuing education. - (d) For a CMA who has been certified less than two years: - (A) The continuing education requirement will be prorated; and - (B) The paid employment requirement is waived.

-(2) A CMA who has not performed at least 400 hours of authorized medication aide duties under supervision or monitoring by a nurse or has not completed the eight hours of medication related continuing education in the 24 months immediately prior to expiration of certification must successfully complete the medication aide examination as a condition of renewing CMA certification.
-A CMA is eligible to renew by examination only if the individual has completed a CMA training program that was at least 80 hours in length.

-(3) Employment and continuing education are subject to audit by the Board.
+- (2) A CMA who has not performed at least 400 hours of authorized medication aide duties under the supervision or monitoring by a nurse or has not completed the eight hours of medication-related continuing education in the 24 months immediately prior to expiration of certification must successfully complete the medication aide examination as a condition of renewing CMA certification.
+A CMA is eligible to renew by examination only if the individual has completed a medication aide training program that meets the Board's approved curriculum. - (3) Employment and continuing education are subject to audit by the Board.
 Falsification of employment or continuing education is grounds for disciplinary action.
+Stat.
+Auth.: ORS 678.440 & 678.442

-Hist.: BN 6-1999, f. & cert. ef.
+Stats.
+Implemented: ORS 678.442 Hist.: BN 6-1999, f. & cert. ef.
 7-8-99; BN 2-2004, f.
 1-29-04, cert. ef.
-2-12-04
+2-12-04; BN 10-2010, f. & cert. ef.
+6-25-10; BN 10-2010, f. & cert. ef.
+6-25-10; BN 1-2012, f.
+2-24-12, cert. ef.
+4-1-12

-Change of Name and Address of Record
+Name, Address and Employer of Record